hananils/pompodium/README.markdown

+**Note: Pompodium is no longer in active development.
+This is the archived version from 2013**

+---

 # Welcome, this is Pompodium

 Six years ago, we set out to create a magazine.
 What started as an idea to create a platform for photos and articles on typography and design, travel and life finally found it’s destination: this is Pompodium, an ensemble for Symphony.